sea-cdm/OSEAN-DB/README.md

 ## Database Schema

-Database Schema: Contains the schema for OSEAN-DB as a .sql file.
+The SEA-CDM.sql file under the directory DB-Schema provides the database schema for generating an OSEAN database using MySQL.

 ## ETLs

-ETL: An Export-Transform-Loard pipeline are found within each use case for generic models.
-Certain studies or tables with author or table-specific metadat columns have to be changed.
+The Extract-Transform-Load (ETL) pipelines are found within each use case for generic models.
+Users may update specific ETL programs depending on specific studies or use cases.

 ## PELAGIC

+PELAGIC is a Python Engine for Linking, Analyzing, and Gleaning Insightful Context from the SEA CDM-based OSEAN databases.

+PELAGIC is a module in the SEA CDM system that performs queries and analyses on a specific OSEAN DB.

+The

+There are two types of PELAGIC programs:
+- Direct SQL scripts that can be used to directly query a specific OSAEN DB.
-PELAGIC is a module that queries a local OSEAN DB for results.
-There are two variations of PELAGIC, the Pure SQL was used by the paper to generate the file; whiel PELAGIC is used a template to input code into a function.
+- while PELAGIC is used a template to input code into a function.

 ## Use cases